-- Capital expenditure will average approximately \$97m pa. - Rates will increase in a range from 2.2% to 8.6% with an average of 3.67%. - The net debt of Council will rise from minus \$89 m to \$88m - Over this period the total assets of the Council grow from \$3,827m to \$4,177m. - Standard & Poors credit rating is targeted to remain at AA (long term) - Council will invest the proceeds of capital repatriation from the sale of Orion North Island gas network assets in a mix of debt repayment and reserve funds. - The income from the proposed \$75m Capital Endowment Reserve, established from the Orion gas network proceeds, will be used to fund economic development or civic projects.
+- Capital expenditure will average approximately \$97m pa. - Rates will increase this year by 2.28% and range from 1.84% to 6.70% with an average of 3.44%. - The net debt of Council will rise from minus \$93m to \$39m - Over this period the total assets of the Council and CCHC grow from \$3,827m to \$4,102m. - Standard & Poors credit rating is targeted to remain at AA (long term) - Council will invest the proceeds of capital repatriation from the sale of Orion North Island gas network assets in a mix of debt repayment and reserve funds. - The income from the proposed \$75m Capital Endowment Reserve, established from the Orion gas network proceeds, will be used to fund economic development and civic projects.